zbsjila/CarND-Advanced-Lane-Lines/README.md

 ### 7. Test on other test images

-While the pipeline runs well on `test1.jpg`, I would like to see how it performs on other images in the `test_images` folder.
+I added this step.
+While the pipeline runs well on `test3.jpg`, I would like to see how it performs on other images in the `test_images` folder.
 To run `process_image_with_parameters.py` in the `scripts` folder, I used the following bash commands:

 ``` bash
 ls ../test_images/*.jpg | while read -r jpg; do